If you’re not on the electoral roll, you might be surprised to hear it could affect whether or not you’re accepted for car finance.

 It’s always best to register a permanent address, as this reduces the risk of identity theft as well as helping boost your credit score.

 Multiple addresses can make you look less stable to lenders, which can discourage some from giving you credit.
-If you’re in student halls, for instance, it might be best to register at a fixed abode such as your parent’s or grandparent’s address.
+For instance, if you’re in student halls, it might be best to register at a fixed abode such as your parent’s or grandparent’s address.

 The electoral register is updated once a month, so you should see your details on your credit report within 30 days.
-This does depend on the time of month you register, though, as if it’s mid-month it may not be included until the following month.
+This does depend on the time of the month you register, though, as if it’s mid-month, it may not be included until the following month.

 Your credit score is calculated by a number of factors – being on the electoral roll is only one of them.

-The first step when looking to take out car finance is to go through your credit report to check for any errors or things that you can put right – paying down a credit balance for instance or speaking to a creditor.
+When looking to take out car finance, the first step is to go through your credit report to check for any errors or things that you can put right – paying down a credit balance, for instance, or speaking to a creditor.

 Once you’ve done as much as you can, it’s important to find a lender who’ll assess your situation and find you the best car finance agreement.